Cation-DNA outer sphere coordination in DNA polymorphism: Methods

 In long-term simulations, the terminal base pairs of DNA open too frequently and for too long periods of time as compared to experiment \cite{2014-modeling-fraying,2015-modeling-against-fraying}.
 To avoid this, on the terminal base pairs we replaced the energy of the hydrogen bond N3-H1 with a parabolic potential.
 In the region of the minimum of the bond energy (2.2-2.3\AA), this potential approximates the sum of their van der Waals and Coulomb interactions.

 We imposed periodic boundary conditions and therefore used a sufficiently large computational cell (a cube with an edge $\sim60$\AA{} for the decamer).
 In it, the A-complex of DNA may be unfavorable due to the large space available for counterions \cite{2017-our-CG-DNA-model}.
 To stabilize the A-complex we chose the 'A-philic' sequence CCGGGCCCGG.
 This decamer crystallizes in the A form in experiment \cite{2005-A-sequences}, and in simulation in the framework of the CHARMM36 force field takes the A form in ethanol solution with high ethanol content \cite{2019-CCGGGCCCGG-MD-ethanol}.
-We did not add additional salt to the solution because in the experiment on the transitions to the A and C forms of DNA the salt concentration was very low \cite{1973-Ivanov-CD-A-B-C}: there was not even one molecule of NaCl per one DNA molecule.
+We also modeled a 20-mer composed of two decamers CCGGGCCCGG.

+For systems listed in Table~\ref{table-boxes}, we have obtained free energy profiles along reaction coordinate MGW (see the next Section) and carried out long simulations at two values of the reaction coordinate.
+To analyze the A form of DNA, we fixed MGW=9\AA{}, to analyze the B (in the water) and C forms - MGW=23\AA{}.
+The sample preparation procedure was similar to that described in \cite{2023-CBA-test-we}.
+The simulation box contained no additional salt.

+To keep ions off the atoms O4' in the case 'no O4'-cross' and off the atoms OP1 and OP2 of two first phospates on every strand in the case 'no P-cross', we replaced the parameters of the Lennard-Jones potential between these particles with $\varepsilon$=0.01kcal/mol and R$_{min}$=7.7\AA.

+Blocking ionophore O4'-cross at the fixed reaction coordinate MGW=23\AA{} in the alcohol solutions creates a high-energy state in which the DNA molecule constantly switches between the E and C forms.
+The E-DNA has been reported in experiment \cite{2000-E-DNA-Ho-1,2000-Dickerson-stable-intermediate-CAT}.
+This is a form intermediate between A and B, with north sugars (typical of the A form), negative parameter $Slide$ (as in the A form) and parameter $Roll$ close to zero (as in the B form) (see Table~\ref{table-AC-helix-parameters}).